How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Sources and Detectability of Errors

-\paragraph{Ambiguities} Some PC-like algorithms including conservative PC \citep{ramsey_adjacency-faithfulness_2006} and PC with the majority rule \citep{colombo_order-independent_2014} may additionally mark some unshielded triples as \emph{ambiguous}, indicating that the algorithm refuses to take a decision as to whether a triple is a collider or a non-collider.
-Ambiguities can be considered an honest version of marking conflicts as the algorithm explicitly indicates its uncertainty and does not base orientations on ambiguous triples (when using conservative PC) or picks the option for which there is more evidence and marks ambiguities in case of a tie (when applying the majority rule).
-Conflict-resolution strategies can also be applied to ambiguities and the to-be-defined coherency score accounts for them as well.
+\paragraph{Ambiguities} Some PC-based algorithms, including conservative PC \citep{ramsey_adjacency-faithfulness_2006} and PC with the majority rule \citep{colombo_order-independent_2014}, may additionally mark some unshielded triples as \emph{ambiguous}, indicating that the algorithm refuses to take a decision as to whether a triple is a collider or a non-collider after additional tests.
+Resolution strategies can also be applied to ambiguities.